diogoaurelio/schedoscopeWiki/Storage-Formats.md

 # Customizing Storage Paths

-A Schedoscope view represents a Hive table partition stored in HDFS.
+For the common case of internal storage formats, A Schedoscope view represents a Hive table partition stored in HDFS.
 Views offer the following properties with regard to their HDFS storage location:

 * `fullPath`: the absolute path to the folder of the Hive table partition represented by the view.
 For example, the `fullPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash/year=2013/month=12` in the default environment `dev`.
 For a view `v`, `v.fullpath`is the concatenation of `v.locationPath` and `v.partitionSpec`.